StenlyTU/K8s-training-official/README.md

 To achieve this you need running Kubernetes cluster.

-During the tutorial every user is going to create personal namespace and execute all exercises there.
+During the tutorial every user is going to create a personal namespace and execute all exercises there.
+Alternatively you can name your current context with the namespace name so you wouldn't have to include it with every command if you wish:
+  <code> kubectl config set-context --current --namespace=practice </code>

 There are 50+ tasks with increasing difficulty.
 Tested with K8s version 1.19.2 and kubectl version 1.19.2.